 I am registered with BUPA (my BUPA profile is at http://finder.bupa.co.uk/go/mr_derek_williams) and CIGNA and several other medical insurers

-Weekday mornings, afternoons and evenings and limited times at weekends (I only work remotely at weekends)
+Weekday mornings, afternoons and evenings and limited times at weekends (please note that I only work remotely)

 Therapy Services offered: I work with individuals, couples, groups and facilitate workshops.
 I also advise employers on procedures and action to be taken to reduce employee stress.